fraxken/VM-Resources/README.md

+> Note: ⚠️ feel free to PR new links!
+It becomes quite difficult to find interesting resources.

 # JavaScript
 Several links, articles and blogs to understand how modern JavaScript compilers work and optimize our codes.
 Also includes various resources on ECMAScript and object-oriented programming.